influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withRequestsMixin(requests)
 ```

-Requests describes the minimum amount of compute resources required.
+"Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/
+More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/"

 **Note:** This function appends passed data to existing values

 ## obj spec.thanos.tracingConfig

-TracingConfig configures tracing in Thanos.
-This is an experimental feature, it may change in any upcoming release in a breaking way.
+"TracingConfig configures tracing in Thanos.
+This is an experimental feature, it may change in any upcoming release in a breaking way."

 ### fn spec.thanos.tracingConfig.withKey